Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

     DontDestroyOnLoad(gameObject);
 }
 ```

 :::warning
 Once migrated into the DDoL, migrating the in-scene placed `NetworkObject` back into a different scene after it has already been spawned will cause soft synchronization errors with late joining clients.
 Once in the DDoL it should stay in the DDoL.
-This is only for scene switching, if you are not using scene switching then it is recommended to use an additively loaded scene and keep that scene loaded for as long as you wish to persist the in-scene placed `NetworkObject`(s) in question.
+This is only for scene switching, if you are not using scene switching then it is recommended to use an additively loaded scene and keep that scene loaded for as long as you wish to persist the in-scene placed `NetworkObject`(s) being used for state management purposes.
 :::

-While using an in-scene placed `NetworkObject` as a manager can have some complexities involved when you wish to persist it while also using "Scene Switching", this is still considered one of the least complex ways to use an in-scene placed `NetworkObject`.

-### Complex In-Scene NetworkObject Managers:
+### Complex In-Scene NetworkObjects:
 The most common mistake when using an in-scene placed `NetworkObject` is to try and use it like a dynamically spawned `NetworkObject`.
 When trying to decide if you should use an in-scene placed or dynamically spawned `NetworkObject`, you should ask yourself the following questions:
-- Will it be spawned and despawned more than once?
+- Do you plan on de-spawning and destroying the `NetworkObject`? _(highly recommended to use dynamically spawned)_
 - Could it be parented, at runtime, under another `NetworkObject`?
-    - Does the parent exist in a different scene than the originating scene of the in-scene placed `NetworkObject'?
 - Excluding any special case DDoL scenarios, will it be moved into another scene other than the originating scene?
-- Does it dynamically spawn NetworkObjects and then immediately parent the spawned instances under itself?
+- Do you plan on having full scene-migrations (i.e. LoadSceneMode.Single or "scene switching") during a network session?

-If you answered yes to any of the above questions, then using only and in-scene placed `NetworkObject` to implement your feature is most likely not the right choice.
+If you answered yes to any of the above questions, then using only an in-scene placed `NetworkObject` to implement your feature might not be the right choice.
 However, just because you did answer yes to one or more of the above questions doesn't mean you shouldn't use an in-scene placed `NetworkObject` either.
-While the previous two sentences might seem puzzling, there are scenarios where the "best choice" (regarding simplicity and modularity) is to use a hybrid approach by using a combination of both!
+While the previous two sentences might seem puzzling, there are scenarios where the "best choice" (regarding simplicity and modularity) is to use a hybrid approach by using a combination of both in-scene placed and dynamically spawned `NetworkObject`s!

 #### A Hybrid Approach Example
 Perhaps your project's design includes making some world items that can either be consumed (i.e. health) or picked up (weapons, items, etc) by players.
 Initially, using a single in-scene placed `NetworkObject` might seem like the best approach for this world item feature.